LindaNab/me_neo/README.md

-│   ├── figures        <- Figures for the manuscript or reports │   ├── tables         <- Tables for the manuscript or reports │   └── output         <- Other output for the manuscript or reports └── src                <- Source code for this project
+│   ├── figures        <- Figures for the manuscript or reports │   ├── tables         <- Tables for the manuscript or reports │   └── output         <- Other output for the manuscript or reports └── rcode              <- rcode for this project, 1_exe.R in root executes the simulation study
-    ├── dgm            <- Scripts that define the dgm ├── sim            <- Scripts used to run the simulation study ├── sumsim         <- scripts and programs to summarise data ├── external       <- Any external source code, e.g., pull other git projects, or external libraries ├── tools          <- Any helper scripts go here ├── tabular        <- Scripts for tabularizing your results
+    ├── analysis       <- Scripts that run the analyses ├── dgm            <- Scripts that define the dgm ├── sim            <- Scripts used to run the simulation study ├── sumsim         <- Scripts and programs to summarise data ├── external       <- Any external source code, e.g., pull other git projects, or external libraries ├── tools          <- Any helper scripts go here ├── tabular        <- Scripts for tabularizing your results